 sermonette: Godly Character

-James Beaubelle, reminding us that obedience to God's commandments brings rewards, and that God's Law perfects and converts the soul, affirms that godly character develops more quickly when we humbly obey Him, yielding to His prompts.
-None of us are born with godly character; we develop it over a lifetime, working with God to develop an entire repertoire of habits, conforming to God's Holy characteristics.
+Obedience to God's commandments brings rewards, and God's law perfects and converts the soul.
+Godly character develops more quickly when we humbly obey Him, yielding to His prompts.
+None of us is born with godly character; we develop it over a lifetime, working with God to develop an entire repertoire of habits, conforming to God's Holy characteristics.
 Even though bad habits are contagious, good habits are as contagious as bad habits.
 When we obey God, we become like Him.
 When we procrastinate like Jonah, the process becomes painfully more protracted.
 Changing stone to flesh (that is to say, carnality to spirit) is no small task.
 Sin opposes godly character in us; human nature does not like change, but refusing change is like committing spiritual suicide.
 Two sins to which we tenaciously cling are gossiping and criticizing.
 We literally control and ruin other people's reputations with our tongues.
 Character-moral strength-develops when we have the Word of God implanted within us, the love of God having taken root in us.
 When we approach God in prayer, we are more than figuratively on Holy ground.
 Our character, in order to conform to God's, must reflect graciousness, compassion, mercy, longsuffering.
 A good name exuding godly character is far more needful than riches.
 Wealth goes no further than the grave; character continues eternally.
 We are commanded to become holy as God is Holy.
 It is infinitely more valuable to conform or align to God's character than our neighbor's character.